Ooni Volt: Electrify Your Pizza Experience - Don't Miss Out!

 This is because mozzarella has a high moisture content, which allows it to melt and stretch easily when heated.

-Additionally, it has a mild flavor that complements the other ingredients on a pizza, such as a tomato sauce and toppings.
+Additionally, it has a mild flavor that complements the other ingredients on a pizza, such as tomato sauce and toppings.

 Imagine thinking about melted magic as the pizza gets pulled out of the slice while reading this article…